A Timeline of Monsanto's Roundup Controversy

 Later that month, the U.S. Food and Drug Administration (FDA) finds trace amounts of Roundup in various oatmeals, cereals, and baby foods.

 The next month, federal judges consolidate 21 Monsanto Roundup lawsuits into a multi-district litigation (MDL) in the Northern District of California.

-If you or a loved one contracted cancer after using Roundup, please contact us for a free legal consultation.
-Our firm is one of the most successful consumer protection firms in the country, with more than 350 attorneys and a support staff of 2,000.
-We have a history of standing up to bullies and we do not represent large corporations—that’s why our motto is “For the People.”
+If you or a loved one contracted Non-Hodgkin's lymphoma after using Roundup, please contact us for a free legal consultation.
+Our firm is one of the most successful consumer protection firms in the country, with more than 420 attorneys and a support staff of 2,000.
+We have a history of standing up to bullies and we do not represent large corporations—that's why our motto is "For the People."

-We may be able to help you get relief for medical bills, lost wages, pain and suffering, and other expenses.
-Don’t wait; these lawsuits are time-sensitive, and you may be owed money.
+We may be able to help you obtain relief for medical bills, lost wages, pain and suffering, and other expenses.
+Don't wait; these lawsuits are time-sensitive, and you may be owed money.